howie6879/ruia/docs/en/quickstart.md

 ## Step 2: Test Item

-Ruia is a low-coupling spider frame.
+Ruia is a low-coupling web crawling framework.
 Each class can be used separately in your project.
 You can even write a simple spider with only `ruia.Item`,`ruia.TextField` and `ruia.AttrField`.
 This feature provides a convenient way to test `HackerNewsItem`.